Psychology 002 - Biological Psychology » Spring 2022 » Hearing Quiz

 Gestalt psychologists have pointed to a number of principles to describe how sound elements are either grouped to form a single sound object or are segregated to form multiple sound objects.
 According to these rules of thumb:

-B. Sounds that are in close in proximity, time, or frequency, tend to be seen as unrelated.
+Sounds that are in far apart in proximity, time, or frequency, tend to be grouped together.

-C. Sounds that are in far apart in proximity, time, or frequency, tend to be grouped together.
+Sounds that are in close proximity, time, or frequency, tend to be grouped together.

-D. Sounds that are in close proximity, time, or frequency, tend to be grouped together.
+Sounds that are in close in proximity, time, or frequency, tend to be seen as unrelated.

 Question #8